ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of rain showers before 7am, then a chance of showers and thunderstorms between 7am and 9am.
-Mostly sunny.
+         <h3>Today</h3>A slight chance of showers and thunderstorms before 9am.
+Partly sunny.
+High near 75, with temperatures falling to around 73
-         High near 75, with temperatures falling to around 73 in the afternoon.
-South southwest wind 6 to 13 mph, with gusts as high as 20 mph.
-Chance of precipitation is 30%.<br></div>
+         in the afternoon.
+South southwest wind 7 to 13 mph, with gusts as high as 20 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">